 Step 4

 Follow the path back towards the house, keeping the lake to your left.
-The path tracks forks, take the path to the right as you head towards the house.
+The path forks, take the path to the left and head towards the house.
 Follow the path, finding the house to your left as you reach the end of the lake.
-The gardens between the path and the house were the location of RAF Dispersal site 5.
+The gardens between the path and the house were the location of Dispersal site 5.
+Turn right as you reach the end of the fence and follow the mown path back towards the white park gates.

 Step 5